Time-harmonic waves in Korteweg and nematic-Korteweg fluids

-A classical derivation of Korteweg's model can be found in Toupin \cite{Toupin1,Toupin2}, where continuum equations are derived from a classical principle of virtual work.
-The Korteweg equations can also be derived from a non-standard variational principle \cite{FriedGurtin}, can be cast within the framework of hyperelasticity \cite{Capriz}, and derived from the kinetic theory of gases \cite{Giovangigli}.
+A more classical derivation of Korteweg's model can be found in Toupin \cite{Toupin1,Toupin2}, where continuum equations are derived from a classical principle of virtual work.
+The Korteweg equations can also be derived from a non-standard variational principle \cite{FriedGurtin} and from the kinetic theory of gases \cite{Giovangigli}.

 The continuum thermodynamics of Korteweg fluids has been extensively studied by many authors, leading to the development of new concepts such as interstitial work, balance of self-equilibrated forces, and multipolarity \cite{DunnSerrin,AndersonEtAll,MehrabadiEtAll}.